Blanton Parent Handbook

 Change of Address, Telephone Numbers or Emergency Contacts

-There will be three classroom parties during the year: Winter Holiday, Valentine’s Day and End of Year.
+There will be three classroom parties during the year: Winter Holiday, Valentine’s Day and End of the Year.
 Classroom parties are under the direction and discretion of the classroom teachers.
 There will be no in-class birthday parties at any grade level.
 If students wish to provide treats for classmates as a birthday celebration, please clear it with the classroom teacher ahead of time.
 Balloon bouquets, flowers, birthday baskets, etc, are discouraged and will not be delivered to the classroom in order to not disrupt the learning environment.
+It is also suggested that parents wanting to provide a birthday treat give consideration to non-food items to help with allergy concerns.

 Because we believe frequent, positive communication is vital to the success of our students, parent/teacher conferences are encouraged!
 A parent may schedule a conference with their child’s teacher at any time during the school year.
 You may call a teacher on their voicemail or send an email with your request.
 If you would like to schedule a conference with a teacher, we ask that it be held before/after school or during the teacher’s daily conference period.
 Holding impromptu conferences as students arrive can cause the learning of the day to be delayed for the students.